ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/README.md

    authentication modules.  "sMTA" is the sending MTA, and "rMTA" is the receiving MTA.

-   Issue 2, Original text to be deleted and/or repurposed:

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 17]
+Herr (ed) & Levine (ed)  Expires 18 October 2021               [Page 14]

 Internet-Draft                  DMARCbis                      April 2021

-   In essence, the steps are as follows:

-   1. Domain Owner constructs an SPF policy and publishes it in its DNS database as per [@!RFC7208].
-Domain Owner also configures its system for DKIM signing as described in [@!RFC6376].
-        Finally, Domain Owner publishes via the DNS a DMARC message-handling policy.

-   2. Author generates a message and hands the message to Domain Owner's designated mail submission service.

-   3. Submission service passes relevant details to the DKIM signing module in order to generate a DKIM signature to be applied to the message.

-   4. Submission service relays the now-signed message to its designated transport service for routing to its intended recipient(s).

-   5. Message may pass through other relays but eventually arrives at a recipient's transport service.

-   6. Recipient delivery service conducts SPF and DKIM authentication checks by passing the necessary data to their respective modules, each of which requires queries to the Author Domain's DNS data (when identifiers are aligned; see below).

-   7. The results of these are passed to the DMARC module along with the Author's domain.
-The DMARC module attempts to retrieve a policy from the DNS for that domain.
-If none is found, the DMARC module determines the Organizational Domain and repeats the attempt to retrieve a policy from the DNS.
-(This is described in further detail in (#policy-discovery).)

-   8. If a policy is found, it is combined with the Author's domain and the SPF and DKIM results to produce a DMARC policy result (a "pass" or "fail") and can optionally cause one of two kinds of reports to be generated (not shown).

-   9. Recipient transport service either delivers the message to the recipient inbox or takes other local policy action based on the DMARC result (not shown).

-   10. When requested, Recipient transport service collects data from the message delivery session to be used in providing feedback (see (#dmarc-feedback)).

-   Issue 2, Proposed replacement text:

-Herr (ed) & Levine (ed)  Expires 17 October 2021               [Page 18]

-Internet-Draft                  DMARCbis                      April 2021
+   _Ticket 2_

    Put simply, when a message reaches a DMARC-aware rMTA, a DNS query will be initiated to determine if the author domain has published a DMARC policy.
 If a policy is found, the rMTA will use the results of SPF and DKIM validation checks to determine the ultimate DMARC authentication status.
-The DMARC status will then factor into the message handling decision made by the recipient's mail sytsem.
+The DMARC status can then factor into the message handling decision made by the recipient's mail sytsem.

-   More details on specific actions for the parties involved can be found in (#domain-owner-actions) and (#mail-receiver-actions).
+   More details on specific actions for the parties involved can be found in Section 6.5 and Section 6.6.

 5. Use of RFC5322.From